-When knee pain keeps you from enjoying life and doing the things you want to do, it's time to talk to one of the orthopedic specialists at King's Daughters' Health.
-A variety of treatment options are available, including partial and total knee replacement surgery.
-As part of our Joint Replacement Program, patients who choose total knee replacement at KDH receive a comprehensive care plan that includes presurgery evaluation and post-surgery follow-up.
+When knee pain keeps you from enjoying life and doing the things you want to do, it's time to talk to one of the orthopedic specialists at Norton King's Daughters' Health.
+A variety of knee replacement treatment options are available, including partial and total knee replacement surgery.
+As part of our Joint Replacement Program, patients who choose total knee replacement at Norton KDH receive a comprehensive knee replacement care plan that includes pre-surgery evaluation and post-surgery follow-up.
 We want you to have an exceptional experience and successful recovery.
-As we like to say, "Life is calling.
-Go live it!"
+As we like to say, It's your life.
+Go live it!

 Minimally invasive surgery